Managing radiation therapy side effects

 - Bladder problems

-- Sexuality and intimacy issues
+- Sexuality, intimacy and fertility issues